Blockchain-Learning-Group/dapp-fundamentals/README.md

     // Deploy the hub with refernce to the token return deployer.deploy(Hub, Token.address, { from: owner, gas: 4e6 })

-  /*
-  Section 2: Not required initially until adding the hub address to the token */
   }).then(() => {
     // Get reference to the deployed token return Token.deployed()